APMaii/pygamlab/README.md

 Special thanks to:

-- **Prof. Nader** – For his guidance, mentorship, and continuous support.
+- **Prof. Malek Naderi** – For his guidance, mentorship, and continuous support.
 - **Ali Pilehvar Meibody** – Main developer and author of PyGamLab.
 - **GAMLab Research Group** – For providing a collaborative and innovative environment.